 Contributions from people like you are necessary to make a difference in rendering essential medical care abroad.

-Our May 2017 trip to Haiti was a success!
+Our January 2018 Haiti trip was a success!

 Global Mustard Seed Missions Inc. is a 501(c)(3) Christian non-profit organization.
 We provide mobile medical care services within economically impoverished regions of developing countries.
 Clinics are sustained by doctors who are local to the areas we serve.
 Since 2012, we have mobilized clinics in Haiti and Tanzania.
 Click here to view a short segment about our efforts that recently aired on KGW’s Portland Today.